transmute-industries/draft-ietf-spice-charter/charter.md

 Documents produced by the working group will include the following:

-- Architecture

-  This document will elaborate on the Issuer, Holder, and Verifier roles, the issuance, derivation/disclosure, and presentation activities, and the extensibility and alignment considerstations for serialized digital credentials.
+- An architecture document that defines the terminology (e.g., Issuer, Holder, and Verifier), the communication patterns between these parties, and the security/privacy properties.

-  This addresses the problem of coordinating credential and identifier terminology when working with JOSE and COSE.

-- Identity Documents

-  This document will elaborate on expressing and discoverying verification material, associated with the identifiers and roles described in the architecture.

-  This addresses the problem of coordinating identifier, key discovery, and assurance terminology when working with JOSE and COSE.

-- Transparency Tokens

-  This document will elaborate on disclosing claims and statements with transparency, addressing the problems of redaction, selective disclosure and data minimization, as well as considerations regarding traceability, blinding, and tracking.

-  This would include work on SD-CWTs, unless the group decides to split that into a seperate document.

-  This would include work on anonymous credentials with BBS / other techniques, unless the group decides to split that into a seperate document.
+- A key discovery document focusing on the scalable, Internet-wide discovery of keys and meta-data.

+- A document specifying the disclosure of claims in a secure and privacy-friendly manner.

 ## Milestones

-- 10 2024 - Submit an informational architecture document to the IESG for publication
+- 10 2024 - Submit an informational Architecture document to the IESG for publication
-- 02 2025 - Submit a document as a proposed standard covering Transparency Tokens to the IESG for publication
+- 02 2025 - Submit a document as a proposed standard covering Key Discovery to the IESG for publication
-- 02 2025 - Submit a document as a proposed standard covering Identity Documents to the IESG for publication
+- 02 2025 - Submit a document as a proposed standard covering Claims Disclosure to the IESG for publication